DigitalFlyLab/SICLab/Readme.md

   <img src="SIC_logo.jpeg" alt="SIC Logo" width="200"/>
 </p>

 The **Signal Infinite Cascade (SIC)** model is a computational framework designed to predict neural activity across the whole brain.
-The model receives sensory inputs directly from real-world environments and propagates signals through large-scale neural circuits to estimate the responses of individual neurons.
+The model can directly receive inputs from the real environment and generate predictions for the responses of neurons throughout the brain.

 <p align="center">
   <img src="Vision.gif" alt="SIC Vision Demo" width="500"/>
 </p>
 ## 🧠 Overview

-**Signal Infinite Cascade (SIC)** is a model designed to predict neural activity across the entire brain.
+**SIC** is a model designed to predict neural activity across the entire brain.
-The model can directly receive inputs from the real environment and generate predictions for the responses of neurons throughout the brain.

 ## ✨ Key Idea